-Support: The WHS Alliance will focus on creating a safe space for LGBTQ students to talk about their feelings, questions and issues they're facing at home, at school and in their everyday lives.
-Social: The WHS Alliance will also create a fun and safe place for students, on and off campuses, to meet other LGBTQ & Ally students, make friends, and celebrate being LGBTQ & Ally people.
-Activist: The WHS Alliance will educate students, teachers, parents, and community members on how to create a safer and more accepting school for LGBTQ students be evaluating school rules & policies, training staff & students, and helping to stop harassment & discrimination.
+WESTMONT ALLIANCE CLUB - The Westmont Alliance is a student-centered club focusing on creating a safe space for LGBTQ students and Allies to talk about feelings, questions, and issues they are facing at home, at school, and in their everyday lives.
+The Alliance will also create a fun and safe place for students to make friends and celebrate being LGBTQ & Allies of the Community.
+The Westmont Alliance strives to educate students, teachers, parents, and community members on how to create a safer and more accepting school for LGBTQ students and helping to stop harassment & discrimination.